skipto-landmarks-headings/page-script-5/README.md

 ## Adding to Website

 All you need are either skipto.js or skipto.min.js from the "downloads/js" directory.
 Please note that skipto.min.js is a minified (a lighter version) of the script.
-If you would like to be able to debug your production-ready script, include the provided skipto.min.js.map file as well.

 ### Local File on Your Web Server